wearetheframers/frame-core-wip/docs/Architecture/core/framer/agency/action_registry.md

 ## Overview

-The ActionRegistry component is responsible for managing and executing actions within the Frame framework.
+The ActionRegistry component, now part of the Brain, is responsible for managing and executing actions within the Frame framework.
 It allows for the registration, retrieval, and execution of actions.

 ## Key Features